Performance Improvement in Healthcare: Setting Goals That Drive Real Change

 What Sets Healthcare Performance Improvement Goals Apart

 Unlike standard improvement projects, Performance Improvement Projects (PIPs) come with formal requirements and oversight.
-They’re often developed in response to CMS mandates, accreditation standards, or internal compliance reviews — and as such, their goals must meet a higher threshold of rigor, accountability, and transparency.
+They’re often developed in response to CMS mandates, accreditation standards, or internal compliance reviews, and as such, their goals must meet a higher threshold of rigor, accountability, and transparency.
+So, what do performance improvement project (PIP) goals need to be in order to stand up to external evaluation?
+These goals must be:- Evidence-based: grounded in data that validates the issue’s clinical or operational significance

-- Documentable — clearly stated for inclusion in regulatory reports, audits, or survey documentation
+- Documentable: clearly stated for inclusion in regulatory reports, audits, or survey documentation

-- Linked to targeted interventions — not just stating a desired outcome, but how it will be achieved
+- Linked to targeted interventions: not just stating a desired outcome, but how it will be achieved

-- Measured consistently over time — with defined baselines, checkpoints, and end targets
+- Measured consistently over time: with defined baselines, checkpoints, and end targets

 Measuring Hospital Performance to Support Goal Setting

+Setting strong goals depends on understanding your current state.
+That’s why measuring hospital performance is essential to goal development.
 Before launching a performance project goal, quality and safety leaders need to assess baseline performance, identify process gaps, and define the scope of what’s realistically achievable with existing staff and data capabilities.
+To ensure your goal is implementation-ready, ask:- Is it aligned with a strategic or regulatory priority?

 - Can the care team influence the outcome directly?